ray-project/ray/doc/source/data/dataset-execution-model.rst

 Execution Memory
 ~~~~~~~~~~~~~~~~

 During execution, certain types of intermediate data must fit in memory.
-This includes the input block of a task, as well as at least one of the output blocks of the task.
-When a task has multiple output blocks, only one needs to fit in memory at any given time.
+This includes the input block of a task, as well as at least one of the output blocks of the task (when a task has multiple output blocks, only one needs to fit in memory at any given time).
 The input block consumes object stored shared memory, and the output blocks consume Python heap memory (prior to putting in the object store) as well as object store memory (after being put in the object store).

 This means that large block sizes can lead to potential out of memory situations.
-To avoid OOM errors, Datasets tries to split blocks into pieces smaller than the target max block size of 500MB during read and map tasks.
-In some cases this splitting is not possible (e.g., if a single item in a block is extremely large, or the function given to ``.map_batches`` returns a very large batch).
-To avoid these issues, make sure no single item in your Datasets is too large, and always call ``.map_batches`` with a given batch size small enough that the output batch can comfortably fit into memory.
+To avoid OOM errors, Datasets tries to split blocks during map and read tasks into pieces smaller than the target max block size.
+In some cases this splitting is not possible (i.e., if a single item in a block is extremely large, or the function given to ``.map_batches`` returns a very large batch).
+To avoid these issues, make sure no single item in your Datasets is too large, and always call ``.map_batches`` with batch size small enough that the output batch can comfortably fit into memory.

 Object Store Memory
 ~~~~~~~~~~~~~~~~~~~